kubernetes/website/docs/tasks/debug-application-cluster/audit.md

 [Kube-apiserver][kube-apiserver] provides the following options which are responsible for configuring where and how audit logs are handled:

-- `audit-log-path` - enables the audit log pointing to a file where the requests are being logged to.
+- `audit-log-path` - enables the audit log pointing to a file where the requests are being logged to, '-' means standard out.
 - `audit-log-maxage` - specifies maximum number of days to retain old audit log files based on the timestamp encoded in their filename.
 - `audit-log-maxbackup` - specifies maximum number of old audit log files to retain.
 - `audit-log-maxsize` - specifies maximum size in megabytes of the audit log file before it gets rotated.
 Defaults to 100MB